 Gentropy's use of multiple feature tests is effective for automatic texture evolution.
 A straight-forward combination of feature tests, however, often generates unsatisfactory results.
 This is because one feature usually dominates the overall score for the run, resulting in a texture biased towards that particular feature test.
-Although this behaviour can be lessened with a strategic weighted combination of fitness scores, in general this is an unsuitable solution, because it is intuitively difficult to reconcile independent feature tests with a set of ad hoc predefined weights.
+This domination can occur because one feature test scale may have a disproportionately higher magnitude than another.
+Furthermore, one feature characteristic (colour) might be much easier to satisfy than another more intricate feature (shape) for a particular experiment.
+Although this behaviour can be lessened with a strategically weighted sum of fitness scores, in general this is an unsuitable solution, because it is intuitively difficult to reconcile independent feature tests with a set of ad hoc predefined weights.
 The stochastic nature of genetic algorithms dictates that one run can differ significantly from another, which a static definition of weights may be unable to effectively address.

-To overcome this problem, Gentropy resorts to the use of an Islandmodel genetic algorithm.
+To try to compensate for this problem, Gentropy resorts to the use of an Island-model genetic algorithm.
 A network of demes is defined, in which each deme is dedicated to one or more feature tests, possibly on different target textures.
 At the highest level in the deme network, the various results from other demes are combined into an overall score, using some weighted sum of feature scores.
 This differs from Genshade's parallel model, in which each population uses the same standard feature tests.
-Unfortunately, this approach is computationally expensive, as the combined population size was often over 5000.
+Unfortunately, Gentropy's use of demes is computationally expensive, as the combined population size is often over 5000 individuals.